Oscar Best Actor winner from the year you were born

-William Hurt has earned four Academy Award nominations, winning one for Best Actor for "Kiss of the Spider Woman."
-In the film he plays Luis Molina, a trans woman who is imprisoned in Brazil during the rule of the Brazilian Military government.
-He also received a BAFTA for his performance.
+William Hurt has earned four Academy Award nominations, winning one for Best Actor for “Kiss of the Spider Woman.”
+In the film, he plays Luis Molina, a trans woman imprisoned in Brazil during the rule of the Brazilian Military government.
+He also received a British Academy Film Award for his performance.

 1986: Paul Newman